conorzen/economicpolicyuncertainty/README.md

 # economicpolicyuncertainty

-A yfinance-style Python client for [policyuncertainty.com](https://www.policyuncertainty.com).
+A Python client for [policyuncertainty.com](https://www.policyuncertainty.com).
 Fetch any EPU index as a pandas DataFrame, cached locally in SQLite so repeat calls don't re-hit the source.